Classroom Management Plan

 Enter quietly.

-Go directly to seat.
+Go directly to your seat.

-Prepare materials and begin starter task.
+Prepare materials and begin the starter task (Wordle on board).

 Going to Desks

-Move directly to assigned desk.
+Move directly to the assigned desk.

-Maintain zero or low voice level.
+Maintain "library" or low voice level.

 Getting Sketchbooks